 ASKAP’s 36 individual dish antennas spread out across a six kilometre area.
 In contrast to the rustic colours of the Australian outback, they’re bright white but Ernie says they fit in the landscape, like part of the furniture!

 “This is wildflower country and they’re like beautiful giant white wildflowers growing up out of the earth”.

 On his visit Ernie finds bushfood growing under the telescope and although he recognises the site is generally closed to visitors for radio quiet purposes.

 “I hope the scientists get a chance to stop and smell the flowers – there’s plenty of bush food out here and it’s the only place in the world where the wreath flower grows.”

-CSIRO acknowledges the Wajarri Yamatji as the traditional custodians of the MRO site and gratefully acknowledge the important role the Wajarri Yamatji have played in enabling Australia to secure the rights to co-host the SKA.
+CSIRO acknowledges the Wajarri Yamaji as the traditional custodians of the MRO site and gratefully acknowledge the important role the Wajarri Yamaji have played in enabling Australia to secure the rights to co-host the SKA.

 Look to the sky!

 Read more about our world-leading ASKAP radio telescope.

 22nd August 2017 at 5:42 pm